ademalagoz/Favorite_Languge/README.md

 - Use React Hooks useState to store data and props for transferring.
 - Finally, get the favourite language and more details.
 - Write a test for any error.
+- Push to Github and Deploy on Netlify.

 # **Challenges**